FSM transitional living Guidelines

 B. When employment is obtained all income is to be accounted for and surrendered to Freedom Seekers Ministry.
 Your funds will be set up on an account until you fulfill your commitment and obligations to Freedom Seekers.
 The entry fee is NON-REFUNDABLE.

-After the completion of this 90-day period, an individual has the choice to continue with the program and commit to 9 months of discipleship or to leave the transitional living program.
-We still encourage those who choose to leave transitional living to be involved with the ministry.
+After the completion of the 90-day period, an individual has the choice to remain and commit to 6 months to one year.
+We still encourage those who choose to leave transitional living to continue to be involved with the ministry.

-The 9-month discipleship program will include responsibilities and expectations.
+The 6 months to one-year discipleship program will include responsibilities and expectations.
 This period will include setting and achieving short and long-term goals, budgeting, spiritual growth studies, mentorship, and more involvement in our ministry teams and meetings.

 C. Spiritual growth studies will include an in-depth study of the Word, consistent personal devotion time, preparation of sermons, and journaling.